 What happens if you download and use a song during your paid membership, but don't buy or renew the annual subscription?
 You still maintain the rights to use that song!

 Here's what the SoundStripe, the #1 on our list of the best royalty free music websites has to say on this topic:

 “Each time you download a song for final use from the site, it is in perpetuity which means any song you license and use in projects you create while you’re a Soundstripe member, remain legally licensed forever and ever, amen.”

-What Happens If My Content Gets Flagged After I Have Purchased A License?
+What If My Content Gets Flagged With A Proper License?

 It is a pain to deal with a copyright claim after you have already paid for a license to use a song or piece of audio content.
 The truth is that many of these royalty free music licensing sites are third-party brokers for the original composer/artist.
 This requires them to use automated systems to identify piracy or unlicensed use.